The Specify Collections Consortium

 For institutions that want to continue to advance their collection data management and mobilization of collection information for scientific use, Associate Membership offer comprehensive support and opportunities for collaboration.
 Collections that are Associate Members get the comprehensive core software and technical support benefits of the Consortium, including:

 - Access to rotating seats on Consortium standing committees (Science, Technology).

-- Full access to the online forum, help documents and videos, for technical support, answers to incidental support questions.
+- Full access to the Specify forum, help documents and videos, and answers to incidental technical support questions.